fastforwardlabs/deepad/README.md

 - Map to CML Abstractions
     - Export models from each run for use in CML application
     - CML model/application to host and interact with model endpoint
-- Stretch: Include image dataset.
+- ~Stretch: Include image dataset~.